vsupacha/tensailab-public/README.md

 ## jan15_GoogleFormPython
 An example code using Python to extract information from a CSV file exported from Google Forms.
 This work is a part of career path survey for the Electrical Engineering curriculum improvement.

+## jan18_VERAtalk
+A short note summarized from **VERA - Thai EV* event.
+The event was hosted by NIA and TESA on January 18th, 2017 at NIA building.